Jos University Teaching Hospital

-Jos University Teaching Hospital (JUTH) is a Federal Tertiary Health Institution of Nigeria, established in 1975 and located in Jos, Plateau State.
-The acting chief medical director is Bupwatda Pokop Wushipba.
+Jos University Teaching Hospital (JUTH) is a Federal Tertiary Health Institution of Nigeria, established in 1975 formally recognized by an Act of parliament in 1981 located in Jos North Plateau State.
+The Chief Medical Director is Doctor Bupwatda Pokop Wushipba.
+The Chief Medical Director, recognized staff with meritorious and long-standing awards on December 15 to incentivize JUTH working environment.

 History

 Jos University Teaching Hospital was established in 1975.
 It was established during the regime of Gen. Yakubu Gowon but was commissioned in 1977 during the regime of Gen. Olusegun Obasanjo.
 In 2001, Bill & Melinda Gates Foundation partnered with JUTH to establish a laboratory to combat HIV.
 In 2007, Obasanjo commissioned a permanent site for the hospital.

+Description

+Locations

+There are four locations of JUTH which are as follows: